Audition dates for 2016-17

-It is important that any potential music major formally apply through the Office of University Admissions, fill out the appropriate forms with the Office of Student Financial Planning, before schedule an audition with Townsend School of Music on one of the designated music scholarship audition dates.
+It is important that any potential music major formally apply through the Office of University Admissions before scheduling an audition with the Townsend School of Music on one of the designated music scholarship dates.
 A complete financial package offer will then be put together by the Office of University Admissions, Townsend School of Music and the Office of Student Financial Planning.
+Although not required, completing FAFSA is highly encouraged.

 Students interested in pursuing a Performance degree through the Robert McDuffie Center for Strings should contact the center for more information.